hugorper/EverydayWallpaper/README.md

 ## Debugging
 EverydayWallpaper use the [XCGLogger][4] library.
-Application debug erros on */Users/hugo/Library/Logs/EverydayWallpaper* folder, by default **Severe** errors are logged.
+Application debug erros on */Users/hugo/Library/Logs/EverydayWallpaper* folder, by default errors are not logged (LogLevel = **None**).
-You can optionally set a different log level for the file output using the LogLevel on the plist application file.
+You can optionally set a different log level for the file output using the LogLevel on the Info.plist application file.
 Values for LogLevel are:
-  1. Debug
+  1. Debug (show debug and sever logging)
-  2. Severe
+  2. Severe (show only sever logging)
-  3. None
+  3. None (no logs)
 This value are not case sensitive, but it's better to format like defined.
 In reality [XCGLogger][4] library use more log level, but EverydayWallaper only use a subset of lib log level.

 <!-- Links  -->